 I’m a big fan of Personal Capital’s free financial dashboard.
-Connect your checking accounts and credit cards and it automatically tracks all your spending.
-You can also connect your retirement and other investment accounts, and it will analyze your investments for you and analyze whether you are on track to retire.
+Connect your checking accounts and credit cards, and it automatically tracks all your spending.
+You can also connect your retirement and other investment accounts.
+It will analyze your investments for you and analyze whether you are on track to retire.

 To truly manage your money, you need to go beyond these rules of thumb, including the 50-20-30 budget.
 It’s fine as a starting point, but you need to look at the specifics of how you spend your money and how you can make better choices.
 It’s been a process for my wife and I, for sure.